I Had An Allergic Reaction After Eating At A Restaurant What Are My Legal Rights? – Can I Claim Compensation?

 - Legal Helpline – You can call our legal helpline any day of the week.
 You will be able to ask any pressing questions and discover whether you have a good basis for a claim without needing to spend a penny.

-- No Win, No Fee – All of our solicitors work on a No Win, No Fee basis.
-This is extremely beneficial for a whole host of reasons.
-Firstly, you do not need any money to begin your claim.
+- No Win, No Fee – All of our solicitors can support cases on a No Win, No Fee basis.
+This is highly beneficial for a whole host of reasons.
+First of all, you do not need any money to begin your claim.
 Financial risk is also minimised.
 This ensures you benefit from a committed service.

 - We Won’t Waste Your Time – If we do not believe you have a good chance of getting compensation, we will tell you.
 We won’t waste your time or ours.
 This is something you can be sure of considering we offer a No Win, No Fee service.

-- Great Reputation – If you don’t believe that we offer a fantastic solution for making a claim, all you need to do is read the reviews that have been left by our previous customers.
-This will soon put your mind at ease.
+- Great Reputation – If you don’t believe that we offer a fantastic solution for making a claim, all you’ll need to do is read the reviews that we’ve received from previous customers in their reviews.
+This should soon put your mind at ease.

 Weddings and Food Poisoning – What are your rights?
 Do you know?
 If not, or you’d like anything clarifying, this guide should help.

 More on food allergies – Claiming for food allergies but have questions?
 You can check out the guide linked to here.